tonytw1/wellynews/README.md

 Pages often contain elements such as timestamps which make page's checksum unstable even if contains no new content.
 Only comparing the plain text content of a page helps to reduce these false positives.

+## Feed reading

+Most news items are accepted from publisher's RSS feeds.
+Feed reading is the process of periodically polling these feeds and deciding which items to accept and distribute.

+### Feed acceptance policy

+Each publisher feed is assigned a feed acceptance policy which describes how we should treat feed items in that particular feed.

+Most feeds always contain relevant and appropriate content which can be automatically accepted; some don't.
+The feed acceptance policy helps document which feeds require manual moderation.

+`ACCEPT`
+A trusted source of relevant content.
+All items can be automatically accepted.

+`ACCEPT_EVEN_WITHOUT_DATES`
+Accept even without dates

+`ACCEPT_IGNORING_DATE`
+Accept ignoring date

+Trusted sources with good content but questionable publication dates.
+These feed items can be automatically accepted we'll ignore the publication date.

+`SUGGEST`

+Feeds with a mix of relevant and irrelevant content.
+New feeds items should be suggested for manual moderation.
+The contents of suggested feeds appear on the feeds inbox screeb (below).

+`IGNORE`

+Feeds with no relevant content at the moment.
+Ignore the contents of these feeds.

 ### Accepted feed items view